ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 **Arguments**

-At least one value of arbitrary type.
+Values of arbitrary type.
+Empty argument is also allowed.

 Arguments which are not of types [String](../data-types/string.md) or [FixedString](../data-types/fixedstring.md) are converted to strings using their default serialization.
 As this decreases performance, it is not recommended to use non-String/FixedString arguments.

 **Returned values**

 The String created by concatenating the arguments.
+If there are no arguments, the function returns empty string.

 If any of arguments is `NULL`, the function returns `NULL`.